 The rollerblade frame is one of the more important considerations when buying inline skates as it works to secure the wheels in their proper formation while attaching them to the boot.
 Recreational skates with an inexpensive price tag are generally constructed with a plastic frame, and this build will work fine for novice and leisurely skaters.
 As more speed and power is applied to the skate, however, the plastic frame will begin to twist underneath the pressure.
 For maximum stability, control, and durability in your skates, purchase a pair with an aluminum frame.

-The most common measuring systems for rollerblade bearings is based on the ABEC system, a numerical ranking that grades the skates’ bearings on a scale of one to nine.
+The most common measuring system for rollerblade bearings is based on the ABEC system, a numerical ranking that grades the skates’ bearings on a scale of one to nine.
 Cheaper, recreational blades will typically have lower ABEC ratings from one to six, while high-performance skates will offer exceptional bearings at ABEC seven to nine.
 Be aware that not all bearings are measured with the ABEC system — some are ranked under the ILQ and SG models.
 However, all the rankings will share numbers similar to the ABEC system; lower numbers mean lower quality bearings, and higher numbers provide a higher-performance glide.

 The construction of the boot is key to customer comfort.
 This includes the interior fabric layering, the shock absorption of the footbed, the thickness of the tongue, and the exterior lacing system.
-As with most things, the fit and overall comfort of the boot is largely determined by how much money a buyer is willing to spend.
+As with most things, the fit and overall comfort of the boot are largely determined by how much money a buyer is willing to spend.
 For serious performance, a form-fitting boot is best.

 Rollerblade speed depends almost entirely upon one thing: wheel size.
 Generally, the larger the wheel, the faster the skates can go, as the longer circumference takes the skate farther in a single wheel rotation.
 The larger surface area does require more initial effort to accelerate the wheels up to maximum speed, but the extra push is worth the high-flying ease once you’ve gained momentum.
 Smaller wheels are easier to get rolling, but the wheels require constant push to maintain their speed.
 The fast pace of the larger wheels are must-haves for advanced skaters or roller sporting, and smaller wheels are typically ideal for recreational users.

 Finding the correct fit is essential to comfortable rollerblading, and lacing mechanisms are imperative in determining the fit of the boot.
-A proper lacing system should keep your foot securely in the boot and should also mold the boot to the shape of your leg to prevent unnecessary wiggle room.
+A proper lacing system should keep your foot securely in the boot and should also mould the boot to the shape of your leg to prevent unnecessary wiggle room.
 There are different kinds of lacing systems, and the one you choose is strictly up to you.
 Some of the lacing systems available to skaters include shoelaces, buckles, and tightening knobs, though there are other forms of closure for different user needs.

 Rollerblades can meet almost any budget with prices ranging from $15 to $600.